sidAvad/AncestryInference/readme.md

 ## SHELL SCRIPTS:
 --------------
-`01_beagle2vcf.sh`:
+`beagle2vcf.sh`:
 Shell script to convert beagle-phased trio files into vcf formatted files, and split them into parent data only.

 NOTE : DEPRECATED , we now have the phased vcf data separated into parents and children from Sushila.

-`02_simulate-admix-pedigree.sh`:
+`simulate-admix-pedigree.sh`:
-1. ped-sim doesn't allow for choosing founder individuals.
+1. ped-sim doesnt allow for choosing founder individuals.
 Since we need A-B A-B admixture, we need to run ped-sim multiple times with input vcfs that contain only 2 individuals.
 2. This script automates this process so that we can do mulitple simulations.
 3. Can work with AB/CD admixture.
 4. Contains Python script that generates A/B C/D founder population, which then sends it through the appropriate number of ped-sim calls to finally generate a simulated individuals.